Picovoice/picovoice/README.md

 #### Low-Level API

-[Picovoice](/sdk/unity/Assets/Picovoice/Picovoice.cs) provides low-level access to the Picovoice platform for those who want to incorporate it into a already existing audio processing pipeline.
+[Picovoice](/sdk/unity/Assets/Picovoice/Picovoice.cs) provides low-level access to the Picovoice platform for those who want to incorporate it into an already existing audio processing pipeline.

 `Picovoice` is created by passing a Porcupine keyword file and Rhino context file to the `Create` static constructor.